Rory O'Connor (Irish republican): Outbreak of civil war

 On 14 April 1922 O'Connor was one of a number of IRA leaders in a 200-strong force of that occupied the Four Courts building in the centre of Dublin in defiance of the Provisional Government.
 They intended to provoke the British troops (who were still in the country) into attacking them, which they thought would restart the war with Britain and re-unite the IRA against their common enemy.
+British proposals which led to the Anglo Irish Treaty (signed 6 December 1921).
 They also occupied other smaller buildings regarded as being associated with the former British administration, such as the Ballast Office and the Freemasons' Hall in Molesworth Street, but the Four Courts remained the focus of interest.
 On 15 June, O'Connor sent out men to collect the rifles that belonged to the mutineers of the Civic Guards.

 Michael Collins tried desperately to persuade the IRA men to leave the Four Courts.
 At the Third IRA Convention on 18 June, the Executive was split over whether the Irish Government should demand that all British troops leave within 72 hours.
 A motion to this effect, opposed by Lynch, was narrowly defeated, whereupon O'Connor and others left the meeting to set up a separate GHQ.
 The IRA had split into two factions opposed to the government.

 On 22 June 1922 Sir Henry Wilson was assassinated in London by two IRA men, Reginald Dunne and Joseph O'Sullivan, each a former British soldier.
 Some now argue that this was done on the orders of Michael Collins, who had been a close friend of Dunne's in the London IRB.
 Lloyd George wrote an angry letter to Collins, which included the line "...still less can Mr. Rory O'Connor be permitted to remain his followers and his arsenal in open rebellion in the heart of Dublin... organizing and sending out from this centre enterprises of murder not only in the area of your Government..."